-BIOL 1210 Principles of Anatomy & Physiology I OR BIOL 2020 Human Anatomy & Physiology I with a grade of C or higher.
+BIOL 1210 or BIOL 2020 with a grade of C+ (78%) or higher.

 NURS 1600: Medical-Surgical Nursing I

 This course introduces the novice student to the care of the perioperative patient to include teaching, preoperative preparation, legal requirements of informed consent, surgical asepsis, post-anesthesia recovery, and discharge instruction to patient/family.
 Health care issues of body systems which can be treated via surgical intervention, as well as postoperative complications, and the impact of acute and chronic health care crisis are introduced.
 This clinical nursing course continues to advance nursing competency and critical thinking within the framework of the nursing process.